Continuing Education Activity

 - Continuous electrocardiographic monitoring; new atrioventricular block has a positive predictive value of 88% for abscess formation but low 45% sensitivity.

-Always keep in mind that it is in the realm of possibility to obtain negative cultures and still have a cardiac abscess.
+It should always be kept in mind that it is in the realm of possibility to obtain negative cultures and still have a cardiac abscess.
 For example, a patient whose initial evaluation demonstrated bacteremia with, initially, no physical signs of IE or cardiac conduction deficit may receive intravenous (IV) antibiotics before a further workup, and therefore, cultures may not be reliable.
 Additionally, if cultures are not drawn properly, the likelihood of positive results decreases significantly.

 Treatment / Management